Safe. Secure. Always Reliable.

 Forage Harvesters

 While combine harvesters focus on grains, forage harvesters play a different role—harvesting plants used for animal feed.
-Instead of collecting dry grains, these multi-crop machines chop fresh crops like grass, corn, and alfalfa into small pieces that are stored as silage.
+Instead of collecting dry grains, these multi-crop machines chop fresh crops like grass, corn, and alfalfa into small pieces stored as silage.
 This high-nutrient feed is a staple for livestock, especially in dairy and beef farming.

 Types of Forage Harvesters